svennam92/microprofile-hol/README.md

 ## Prerequisites

-### Sign up for a Bluemix Account
+### Sign up for an IBM Cloud Account

-Sign up for a new account on the [Bluemix Dashboard](https://console.ng.bluemix.net/).
+Sign up for a new account on the [IBM Cloud page](https://console.ng.bluemix.net/).

 ### Spin up a new Kubernetes Cluster

-***

-> TODO: Fix Screenshot and Instructions

-Access the Bluemix Containers dashboard at [https://console.bluemix.net/containers-kubernetes/home/clusters](https://console.bluemix.net/containers-kubernetes/home/clusters)
+Access the IBM Cloud Containers dashboard at [https://console.bluemix.net/containers-kubernetes/home/clusters](https://console.bluemix.net/containers-kubernetes/home/clusters)

-Click the Create Cluster button, choose the "Lite" cluster option and give it a name like "MicroprofileHOL".
+Click the Create Cluster button, choose the "Free" cluster option and give it a name like "KubernetesLab".
 It should take 10-20 minutes for a new Kubernetes cluster to get spun-up.
-You can continue for now - we'll verify that the cluster is running in [Exercise 3](ex3.md).
+You can continue for now and we'll verify that it has started in the first step.

 ![New Cluster](images/newcluster.png)

-***

 ### Install the IBM Cloud CLI